zerc/mongo-python-driver/doc/examples/high_availability.rst

   pymongo.errors.AutoReconnect: ...

-As in the replica set example earlier in this document, we get an :class:`~pymongo.errors.AutoReconnect` exception.
+As in the replica set example earlier in this document, we get an `~pymongo.errors.AutoReconnect` exception.
 This means that the driver was not able to connect to the original mongos at port 30001 (which makes sense, since we shut it down), but that it will attempt to connect to a new mongos on subsequent operations.
 When this